marianobarrios/dregex/README.md

 ### Logging

-The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework for the Java.
+The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework in Java.
 As a policy, all logging event emitted are at TRACE level, which is below the default threshold in most logging implementations and thus completely silent by default.

 ### Dependencies